TT375S/Crawling-ShortenedURL/GoogleSearch-crawler/README.md

 ### shortURLCrawler-withGoogleSearch.py
 It has basicaly same function with "shortURLCrawler-withGCSE.py".
 The difference is this program using Google Search but Google custom search API.

+** There is a robot detection in the Google search.
+Automated search request will be detected and impose a CAPTCHA.  **

 ## Installation
 Need python3.